About the Course

 “War is the health of the state.”

 These famous words of Randolph Bourne have been confirmed throughout the course of American history.
-This course will examine the origins of a number of America’s wars.
-In each case, we will study the real origins of the war and compare this with the officially circulated mythology.
+This course examines the origins of a number of America’s wars.
+In each case, the courses studies the real origins of the war and compare this with the officially circulated mythology.

 All too often, America’s wars are presented as conflicts between the “good guys,” us, and the “bad guys,” our enemies.
 Propaganda to view the wars in this way played a key role in advancing the power of the state, and it is essential for libertarians to understand the issues involved.